Rehab Tax Credits

 Federal There is a 20% federal tax credit for the substantial rehabilitation of commercial (income-producing) properties) of historic properties on the National Register of Historic Places.
 These properties may be individually listed or may be in National Register historic districts.
 Buffalo also has some certified local districts that qualify.

-New York State Tax Credits New starting in 2010, there is a 20% state credit that can be used in conjunction with the Federal credit for commercial properties.
+New York State Tax Credits There is a 20% state credit that can be used in conjunction with the Federal credit for commercial properties.
 In addition, there also is a new 20% credit for a wide variety of rehabilitation efforts undertaken by homeowners on their historic properties.
 For either state credit, a property must be on the National Register and in an eligible census tract.
 Listed below are Buffalo and Niagara Falls historic districts that are in eligible census tracts.
 As available, historic districts in other western New York counties will be added to this list.

 Since 1996, New York State has also had a tax credit for historic barns, defined as barns placed in agricultural services before 1936; these barns do not need to be on the National Register or in an historic district.